 The Arthritis Foundation has developed 72 aquatic exercises proven to improve flexibility, range of motion, strength and endurance.
 The buoyancy and warmth of the water facilitates movement and is a very enjoyable experience for residents.

-Delay the Disease is a fitness program designed to empower people with Parkinson’s disease by optimizing their physical function and helping to delay the progression of symptoms.
-With this program, participants: see improvements in their gait, balance and strength; experience sharper memory, and reduce their chance of falling.
+This specialized course is an ongoing program dedicated to delaying the onset of Parkinson’s Disease by optimizing physical function and helping to delay the progression of symptoms.
+Participants in this program see improvements in their gait, balance and strength, in addition to experiencing sharper memory and a reduced chance of falling.

 Judson wellness staff is specially trained to understand the needs and goals of older adults striving to optimize their functional independence, manage chronic conditions, or prepare for or recover from joint replacement surgery.
 Our wellness staff includes: